realhugn/go-dump/README.md

     - name: changeme
       columns: [] # If not specified, then select all columns
       output_dir: changeme
+concurrently: true # If true, data will be dumped concurrently.
+Else, synchronously.
 ```

 Adjust these values according to your database configuration and requirements.